fill93/ValidCpf/README.md

-# ValidCpf - Verificar validade do CPF no Android
+# ValidCpf - check if a cpf is valid

-# Instalação
+# Installation

     allprojects {
       repositories {